opensesamemedia/syncstage-docs/docs/test-application.md

-Please visit our [GitHub](https://github.com/opensesamemedia/syncstage-test-app-ios){target=_blank} to clone and discover an iOS project presenting how the SDK can be integrated into the application.
-To get authorized to the SyncStage backend you need to add SyncStageSecret.plist to your application.
+Please visit our GitHub to clone and discover the [iOS project](https://github.com/opensesamemedia/syncstage-test-app-ios){target=_blank} or the  [Android project](https://github.com/opensesamemedia/syncstage-test-app-android){target=_blank} presenting how the SDK can be integrated into the application.
+To get authorized to the SyncStage backend you need to add SyncStageSecret file to your application.
 Instructions on how to do that can be found in the __'How to integrate SDK'__ section.

 ### Create a session